xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 These steps operate entirely at the effective layer and do not require exposing any deep TU generative rules.

-### 9.3 Long term role in the TU program
+### 9.3 Long-term role in the TU program

 In the longer term, Q123 is expected to serve as:

-* The anchor node for interpretability considerations in the AI cluster, linking to alignment, control, oversight, and multi agent questions.
+* The anchor node for interpretability considerations in the AI cluster, linking to alignment, control, oversight, and multi-agent questions.
 * A test bed for whether TU encodings can remain practical as systems become extremely large and complex.
 * A bridge between: